charmplusplus/charm4py/docs/tutorial.rst

 This program prints a "Hello World" message from all processors.

 Here we introduce a new type of chare called ``Mainchare``.
-A Mainchare constructor serves as an Charm *main* function.
+A Mainchare constructor serves as a Charm *main* function.
 A Mainchare is also frequently used as a program exit point.
 An instance of ``Mainchare`` is a chare that exists only on PE 0.

 The Mainchare requests the creation of a ``Group`` of chares of type ``Hello``.